Hubmakerlabs/hoover/doc/bundles.md

    1. `audio/aac`
    2. `video/mp4`
    3. `image/png`

-...and so on...
-The type description will be the same as the one found in the bluesky embed.
+   4. ...
 2. `Origin` - this will generally be `bluesky` and will indicate that the URL can be found via a `bsky` protocol query.
+For general web service, this will be the protocol name `http` `https` `magnet` `arweave` etc.
 3. `URI` - the identifier that the protocol that stores the data will recognize how to fetch the data.
+4. `Size` - the size of the embedded data in bytes
+5. `Dimensions` - for images and videos, the pixels Horizontal by Vertical `HxV`
+6. `Duration` - For video and audio, the playback time in seconds

 The `Data` field of the bundle will contain the binary file itself.